Skip to content

 </div>;

 Another discrepancy is that Civet automatically combines consecutive JSX tags at the same indentation level into a JSX fragment.
-(Otherwise, only the last tag would serve a function.)
+(Otherwise, only the last tag would serve a purpose.)

 <h1>Hello</h1>